gopheracademy/gopheracademy-web/content/advent-2018/observability-in-the-kitchen.md

 ### Sourdough Bread and the Difficulty with Maintaining Natural Yeast
 A while ago, I became interested in the art of making one’s own sourdough bread.
-This is a type of bread that, due to its fermentation process, is a much healthier alternative to the store bought bread that we are used to seeing.
+This is a type of bread that, due to its fermentation process, is a much healthier alternative to the store-bought bread that we are used to seeing.
 The naturally occurring acids and long fermentation help to break down the proteins and gluten, making it more digestible and easy for the body to absorb.

 Sourdough is the traditional way of making bread until around a hundred years ago.
 The process involves cultivating your own wild yeast and allowing time for fermentation.
 The sourdough bread-making process is a fascinating combination of biology and physics, but working with natural starters can be difficult since they are very sensitive to temperature and humidity.
-The cultures are very funnicky and can easily turn to mold or not grow as fast as you would like.
+The cultures are very finicky and can easily turn to mold or not grow as fast as you would like.
 Parameters such as temperature and humidity need to be closely observed and monitored...perhaps with a systems monitoring tool!

 ### The Prometheus Project
-Prometheus is an open-source systems monitoring and alerting toolkit written in Go that has become very popular.
+Prometheus is an open-source systems monitoring and alerting toolkit written in Go.
+It is particularly suitable for containers and cloud workloads where instances can have a short lifespan, which made it very popular in the last few years.
 It is the second project in the CNCF to [graduate](https://www.cncf.io/announcement/2018/08/09/prometheus-graduates/), the first one being Kubernetes.
 It’s ecosystem consists of the server itself, a time-series database, it’s own query language, an alert manager, client libraries, and special exporters.
 It has a dimensional data model and dashboarding and alerting all based on the same query language.
 The Prometheus server collects time series metrics from instrumented targets, stores them and makes them query-able with their query language.
 You can use the information for dashboards and alerting.

 ### Observability in the Kitchen